Surge protector: Surge currents

-Surge currents are much lower in Category A locations than at Category B and C locations.
+A building's wiring adds electrical impedance that limits the surge current that reaches the loads when a voltage transient arrives at the service entrance (the point where the supply company's wiring enters a property).
+There is less surge current at longer wire distances and where more impedance is present between the service entrance and the load.

 Category A loads are more than 60 feet of wire length from the service entrance to the load.
-Category A loads can be exposed to 6kV, 0.5kA surge currents.

-Category B loads are more than 30 feet from the service entrance and less than 60 feet of wire length from the service entrance to the load.
-Category B loads can be exposed to 6kV, 3kA surge currents.
+Category A loads can be exposed to 6 kV and 0.5 kA surge currents.
+Category B loads are between 30 and 60 feet of wire length from the service entrance to the load.
+Category B loads can be exposed to 6 kV and 3 kA.
 Category C loads are less than 30 feet from the service entrance to the load.
-Category C loads can be exposed to 20kV, 10kA surge currents.
+Category C loads can be exposed to 20 kV and 10 kA.

-A building's wiring adds impedance that limits the surge current that reaches the loads.
-There is less surge current at longer wire distances and where more impedance is present between the service entrance and the load.

-A coiled extension cord can be used to increase the wire length to more than 60 feet and to increase the impedance between the service entrance and the load.
+A coiled extension cord can be used to increase the wire length to more than 60 feet and increase the impedance between the service entrance and the load.

 Protectors

 A transient surge protector attempts to limit the voltage supplied to an electric device by either blocking or shorting current to reduce the voltage below a safe threshold.
-Blocking is done by using inductors which inhibit a sudden change in current.
-Shorting is done by spark gaps, discharge tubes, zener-type semiconductors, and metal-oxide varistors (MOVs), all of which begin to conduct current once a certain voltage threshold is reached, or by capacitors which inhibit a sudden change in voltage.
+Blocking is done by using inductors that inhibit a sudden change in current.
+Shorting is done by capacitors which inhibit a sudden change in voltage or by spark gaps, discharge tubes, Zener effect semiconductors, and metal-oxide varistors (MOVs), all of which begin to conduct current once a certain voltage threshold is reached.
 Some surge protectors use multiple elements.

-The most common and effective way is the shorting method in which the electrical lines are temporarily shorted together (as by a spark gap) or clamped to a target voltage (as by a MOV) resulting in a large current flow.
-The voltage is reduced as the shorting current flows through the resistance in the power lines.
-The spike's energy is dissipated in the power lines (and/or the ground), or in the body of the MOV, converted to heat.
-Since a spike lasts only 10s of microseconds, the temperature rise is minimal.
-However, if the spike is large enough or long enough, like a nearby hit by lightning, there might not be enough power line or ground resistance and the MOV (or other protection element) can be destroyed and power lines melted.
+In the shorting method, the electrical lines are temporarily shorted together (as by a spark gap) or clamped to a target voltage (as by a MOV), resulting in a large current flow.
+The voltage spike is reduced as the shorting current flows through the resistance in the power lines.
+The spike's energy is dissipated in the power lines or the ground, or in the protector, converted to heat.
+Since a spike lasts only tens of microseconds, the temperature rise is minimal.
+However, if the spike is large enough or long enough, the protector can be destroyed and power lines damaged.

 Surge protectors for homes can be in power strips used inside, or a device outside at the power panel.
-Sockets in a modern house uses three wires: line, neutral and ground.
-Many protectors will connect to all three in pairs (line–neutral, line–ground and neutral–ground), because there are conditions, such as lightning, where both line and neutral have high voltage spikes that need to be shorted to ground.
+Sockets in a modern house use three wires: line, neutral and ground.
+Many protectors will connect between all three in pairs (line–neutral, line–ground and neutral–ground), because there are conditions, such as lightning, where both line and neutral have high voltage spikes that need to be shorted to ground.

-Additionally, some consumer-grade protectors have ports for Ethernet and coaxial cables, and plugging them in allows the surge protector to shield them from external electrical damage.
+Additionally, some consumer-grade protectors have ports for Ethernet, cable television and plain old telephone service, and plugging them in allows the surge protector to shield them from external electrical damage.